 Brand Adaptability: Widen Your Perspectives

-After some research, your brand may have to offer more products depending on the demand.
+According to Raletta, a digital marketing agency, “Your brand may have to offer more products depending on the demand”.
 Some brands have modified or changed their names entirely to signify change or added products or services.
 One example is Booking.com.
 Booking.com was formerly known as Priceline, a travel dot-com company that used to offer to bid for flights.
 Now, they have shifted their focus to a hotel and home rentals.

 Another brand that changed suit is Best Buy.
 This e-commerce giant was once an electronic store of stereos named Sound of Music.
 Nowadays, they offer appliances, computers, home security tools, cellphones, and even toys!